jinyuzu99/nothingblock/document/contribute.md

 please create or check [issue](https://github.com/dorjmi/nothingblock/issues/new) to make contribution.

-if you want to chat with other user, please join our [telegram group](https://t.me/nothingblock).

 ## contribute to code

 if you want to contribute directly to the code base, please follow the step below.